borgestassio/Wind-Turbine-Control/README.md

 Controllers designed to the 5MW NREL wind turbine using the MATLAB Simulink and FAST V8.
 Note: OpenFAST is already available and it's open-source, the reason I'm still using FAST V8 is that my MATLAB is an older version not supported on the most recent FAST distribution.

-The FAST software is distributed by the National Renewable Energy Laboratory in here: https://nwtc.nrel.gov/FAST;
+The [FAST](https://nwtc.nrel.gov/FAST) software is distributed by the National Renewable Energy Laboratory

-Matlab and Simulink are property of Mathworks (http://www.mathworks.com/);
+Matlab and Simulink are property of [Mathworks](http://www.mathworks.com/);

 The Matlab version used in this project is the Matlab R20017b